 When India’s rising infections set new pandemic records in April 2021, I reported on the factors that fueled the surge of the more deadly, second wave and of how mothers and babies were being indiscriminately affected during rigid lockdowns.
 For the New Arab, I wrote on India's Covid tragedy and how it could have been avoided.

-In 2021, I reported on international travel bans that were disrupting lives in India, a spate of black fungus infections that keep adding to the country's Covid woes, how people are marking their vaccine milestones in interesting ways (dancing on a frozen lake anyone?) and why that matters, on vaccine inequity that divides the world and hurts us all, and the growing tragedy and risks faced by India's Covid orphaned children.
+In 2021, I reported on how hasty international travel bans were disrupting lives in India, a spate of black fungus infections that keep adding to the country's Covid woes, how people are marking their vaccine milestones in interesting ways (dancing on a frozen lake anyone?) and why that matters, on vaccine inequity that divides the world and hurts us all, and the growing tragedy and risks faced by India's Covid orphaned children.